 Creative Writing // Master of Fine Arts

-- Two-year degree with 14 days of residency per year in Boulder, CO
+- Two-year degree with 14 days of residency per year in Boulder CO

-- Open genre curriculum reflecting JKS history and our ongoing commitment to innovative writing
+- Open-genre curriculum reflecting JKS history and our ongoing commitment to innovative writing

 - One-on-one mentorship with accomplished faculty

-- Emphasis on contemplative writing practices
+- Emphasis on development of contemplative attention and writing practices

 - Participation in the Summer Writing Program

-Thank you for your interest in both Naropa University and the Jack Kerouac School of Disembodied Poetics.
-The MFA in Creative Writing low-residency degree is currently pending approval.
+Thank you for your interest in both Naropa University and the Jack Kerouac School

 Naropa University is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA).